ArsamAryandoust/DataSelectionMaps/readme.md

 `cd DataSelectionMaps`

+## Docker

+Build the Docker containers for running the main experiments:

 `docker build -t main Docker`

-For CPU computation, run:
+To run all experiments on CPU cores only, run:

 `docker run -v ~/DataSelectionMaps:/DataSelectionMaps main`

-For GPU support, make sure you have the nvidia-container-toolkit installed, then run:
+To run all experiments on your available GPUs, make sure you have the nvidia-container-toolkit installed, then run:

 `docker run --gpus all -v ~/DataSelectionMaps:/DataSelectionMaps main`

 **Note:** If you download this repository to a location other than your home directory, make sure it is at a sub-directory of your home directory and replace all ~/DataSelectionMaps with ~/path/to/subdirectory/DataSelectionMaps in the commands, i.e.

 `docker run -v ~/path/to/subdirectory/DataSelectionMaps:/DataSelectionMaps main`

 `docker run --gpus all -v ~/path/to/subdirectory/DataSelectionMaps:/DataSelectionMaps main`